IBM/ibmi-oss-docs/troubleshooting/SETTING_BASH.md

 More information on this IBM i service can be found on [developerWorks](https://www.ibm.com/developerworks/community/wikis/home?lang=en#!/wiki/IBM%20i%20Technology%20Updates/page/QSYS2.SET_PASE_SHELL_INFO%20Procedure)

 Also, the default shell setting can be queried out with [QSYS2.USER_INFO](https://www.ibm.com/developerworks/community/wikis/home?lang=en#!/wiki/IBM%20i%20Technology%20Updates/page/QSYS2.USER_INFO%20catalog)

+# See also

+You will also want to make sure your `PATH` is set up correctly, if you have not yet done so.
+See [these docs](./SETTING_PATH.md).